 First of all, the design: The Galaxy S9 and the S8 are like two peas in a pod, at least appearance-wise.
 There is a new purple color for the S9, but the rest of the design is almost identical.
-Dimensions, display size, edge edges, weight; there are hardly any differences.
+Dimensions, display size, curved edges, weight; there are hardly any differences.

 However, Samsung has been working on questionable biometric unlocking methods: iris and face recognition that can be combined to work faster and more reliably.
-If you have twisted your finger on Galaxy S8 in an attempt to unlock your smartphone, you'll be pleased to know that with the Galaxy S9, the sensor sits underneath the camera and it's much easier to reach.
+If you have twisted your finger on the Galaxy S8 in an attempt to unlock your smartphone, you'll be pleased to know that with the Galaxy S9, the sensor sits underneath the camera and it's much easier to reach.

 Speaking of cameras: Unlike the Plus model, the standard Galaxy S9 does not have a dual camera.
 The resolution is the same compared to the Galaxy S8, but with the new image sensor and the variable aperture, which alternates between f/2.4 and f/1.5, the low light performance is supposed to improve.
 The Galaxy S9 records 4K videos at 60 fps, the S8 only at 30 fps.

-On paper, there isn't much that's new
+On paper, there isn't much to differentiate them

 Samsung Galaxy S9 vs. Galaxy S8: Technical comparison